Center for Teaching & Learning

 A compressed video class at Rogers State University is essentially telepresence teaching.
 Telepresence refers to a set of technologies which allows a person to feel as if they are present at a location other than their own true location.

 At RSU, taking a compressed video class allows students in remote areas to continue their education by eliminating travel to the main campus.

-The challenge for the instructor is inventing creative techniques to teach a traditional class in a non-traditional way.
-The first step in doing this is to learn how to effectively use the audio/video equipment in the CV classroom.
-The Center for Teaching and Learning is committed to helping make the CV experience for you and your students more meaningful by providing the tools, training and suggested techniques.
+The success of this type of course delivery is reliant on the instructor knowing how to effectively use the equipment, and applying creative techniques to teach a traditional class in a non-traditional way.
+The Center for Teaching and Learning is committed to helping make the telepresence experience for you and your students more meaningful by providing the tools, training and suggested techniques.

 What makes up a compressed video classroom?